 Don't Let Debt Derail Your Retirement July 13, 2021 Debt poses a growing threat to the financial security of many Americans — and not just college graduates with exorbitant student loans.
 Recent studies by the Center for Retirement Research at Boston College (CRR) and the Employee Benefit Research Institute (EBRI) reveal an alarming trend: The percentage of older Americans with debt is at its highest level in almost 30 years, and the amount and types of debt are on the rise.
 Debt Profile of Older Americans In the 20-year period from 1998 to 2019, debt increased steadily for families with household heads age 55 and older; in recent years, however, the increase has largely been driven by families with household heads age 75 and older.
 From 2010 to 2019, the percentage of this older group who carried debt rose from 38.5% to 51.4%, the highest level since 1992.
 By contrast, the percentage of younger age groups carrying debt either rose slightly or held steady during that period.
 Source: Employee Benefit Research Institute, 2020 Mortgages comprise the largest proportion of debt carried by older Americans, representing 80% of the total burden.
 According to EBRI, the median housing debt held by those age 75 and older jumped from $61,000 in 2010 to $82,000 in 2019.
 The CRR study reported that baby boomers tend to have bigger debt loads than older generations, largely because of pricey home purchases financed by small down payments.
 Consequently, economic factors that affect the housing market — such as changes in interest rates, home prices, and tax changes related to mortgages — may have a significant impact on the financial situations of both current and future retirees.
 Credit-card debt is the largest form of nonhousing debt among older Americans.
 In 2019, the incidence of those age 75 and older reporting credit-card debt reached 28%, its highest level ever.
 The median amount owed rose from $2,100 in 2010 to $2,700 in 2019.
 Medical debt is also a problem and often the result of an unexpected emergency.
 In the CRR study, 21% of baby boomers reported having medical debt, with a median balance of $1,200.
 Among those coping with a chronic illness, one in six said they carry debt due to the high cost of prescription medications.
 Finally and perhaps most surprisingly, student loan obligations are the fastest-growing kind of debt held by older adults.
 Sadly, it appears that older folks are generally not borrowing to pursue their own academic or professional enrichment, but instead to help children and grandchildren pay for college.
 How Debt Might Affect Retirement Both the CRR and EBRI studies warn that increasing debt levels may be unsustainable for current and future retirees.
 For example, because the stress endured by those who carry high debt loads often results in negative health consequences, which then result in even more financial need, the effect can be a perpetual downward spiral.
 Another potential impact is that individuals may find themselves postponing retirement simply to stay current on their debt payments.
 Yet another is the risk that both workers and retirees may be forced to tap their retirement savings accounts earlier than anticipated to cope with a debt-related crisis.
 If you are retired or nearing retirement, one step you can take is to evaluate your debt-to-income and debt-to-assets ratios, with the goal of reducing them over time.
 If you still have many years ahead of you until retirement, consider making debt reduction as high a priority as building your retirement nest egg.
-Sources: Center for Retirement Research at Boston College, 2020; Employee Benefit Research Institute, 2020 Contact our Financial Advisors Non-deposit investment products and services are offered through CUSO Financial Services, LP ("CFS") a registered broker-dealer (Member FINRA/SIPC) and SEC Registered Investment Advisor.
+Sources: Center for Retirement Research at Boston College, 2020; Employee Benefit Research Institute, 2020 Contact our Financial Advisors Sign up for our monthly newsletter Non-deposit investment products and services are offered through CUSO Financial Services, LP ("CFS") a registered broker-dealer (Member FINRA/SIPC) and SEC Registered Investment Advisor.
 Products offered through CFS: are not NCUA/NCUSIF or otherwise federally insured, are not guarantees or obligations of the credit union, and may involve investment risk including possible loss of principal.
 Investment Representatives are registered through CFS.
 The Credit Union has contracted with CFS for investment services.
 Atria Wealth Solutions, Inc. ("Atria") is a modern wealth management solutions holding company.
 Atria is not a registered broker-dealer and/or Registered Investment Advisor and does not provide investment advice.
 Investment advice is only provided through Atria's subsidiaries.
 CUSO Financial Services, LP is a subsidiary of Atria.
-Copyright 2006-2021 Broadridge Investor Communication Solutions, Inc. All rights reserved.
+Copyright 2006-2022 Broadridge Investor Communication Solutions, Inc. All rights reserved.
 Broadridge Investor Communication Solutions, Inc. does not provide investment, tax, or legal advice.
 The information presented here is not specific to any individual’s personal circumstances.
 To the extent that this material concerns tax matters, it is not intended or written to be used, and cannot be used, by a taxpayer for the purpose of avoiding penalties that may be imposed by law.
 Each taxpayer should seek independent advice from a tax professional based on his or her individual circumstances.
 These materials are provided for general information and educational purposes based upon publicly available information from sources believed to be reliable—we cannot assure the accuracy or completeness of these materials.
 The information in these materials may change at any time and without notice.